wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/inbound_endpoint_examples/inbound-endpoint-https-protocol.md

 4. See the instructions on [creating an inbound endpoint](../../../../develop/creating-artifacts/creating-an-inbound-endpoint) to define the inbound endpoint given above.
 5. [Deploy the artifacts](../../../../develop/deploy-and-run) in your Micro Integrator.

 Invoke the inbound endpoint with the below request.

+!!!
+Tip
-Add basic auth from the http client you use.
+    Be sure to add **basic auth** from the http client you use.

 ```xml
 POST https://localhost:8085 HTTP/1.1